sudoankit/sudoankit.github.io/sigma.md

 (the platform I write is the one I played on, it may be available for your favourite platform too. )

-- [Ordia, Loju Games](https://loju.co.uk/ordia.html) &#x2605;, "Ordia is a one-finger action game where you play as a new life form taking its first leaps into a strange and hazardous world." -- I don't know what to write for it, lol. <a href="#" style="border-bottom: 1px dotted #6c34ef;">Read more about this in this post. </a>
+- [Ordia, Loju Games](https://loju.co.uk/ordia.html) &#x2605;, "Ordia is a one-finger action game where you play as a new life form taking its first leaps into a strange and hazardous world." -- I don't know what to write for it, lol. <a href="#" style="border-bottom: 1px dotted #6c34ef;">Read more about in a post soon.</a>
 - [Into The Breach, Subset Games](https://subsetgames.com/itb.html) &#x2605;, [MacOS, Steam], A mech chess game with deep strategy, plenty of content, an amazing OST, sweet looking pixel art and clean, informative UI design make you always say, _"Just one more run"_
 - [Inside, Playdead](https://playdead.com/games/inside/), amazing gameplay, story, state-of-the art gamedev, Highly recommended. &#x2605;
 - [Space Plan, Devolver Digital](https://itunes.apple.com/us/app/spaceplan/id1200864554?mt=8) [iOS] [Black Holes, Dimensional Teleporters, Potatoes] [June, 2017] &#x2605;